Rethinking the

 Cross-Chain Swap Experience

-Redesigned a legacy swap feature to support seamless cross-chain transactions within a multi-asset crypto wallet.
-Focused on simplifying complexity, improving reliability, and building user trust — especially for non-expert crypto users transacting in high-stress moments.
+Redesigned a legacy swap feature to enable seamless cross-chain transactions within a multi-asset crypto wallet.
+With AI-assisted research and analysis, the team simplified complexity, improved reliability, and built user trust—particularly for non-expert crypto users during high-stress transactions.

 My Role: Design Lead / UX Designer